SixArmDonkey/magicgraph/README.md

 ```

 While transactions against a single persistence engine could be more simply coded directly against the database,
-the MagicGraph Transaction abstraction provides a way for us to run transactions against multiple database connections,
+the Magic Graph Transaction abstraction provides a way for us to run transactions against multiple database connections,
 or even different persistence engines.